aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-json/_index.md

 ---
-title: Convert TXT to JSON via Java
+title: Convert TXT to JSON Java
-description: Convert TXT to JSON online for free.
-Convert TXT to JSON.
-Convert TXT to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online TXT Converter.
+Convert TXT to JSON Online for Free.
+Convert TXT to JSON in Java code.
+Convert TXT to JSON using Java.
 keywords: Convert TXT, TXT Converter, TXT to PDF, TXT to Word, TXT to PPT, TXT to Image
 ---